gekkekoe/esphome-ecodan-hp/README.md

 # ESPHome Ecodan heatpump
-ESPHome implementation of the CN105 protocal.
+ESPHome implementation of the CN105 protocol.
 It can operate as standalone or with slave (melcloud/procon) attached.
 It includes server control mode, realtime power output estimation and realtime daily energy counters.

 The remote thermostat protocol CNRF is supported by https://github.com/gekkekoe/esphome-ecodan-remote-thermostat.
 It implements a virtual thermostat that can be linked with any temperature sensor.